 Over the last 50 years, the global climate is changing as the Earth becomes warmer.

-Atmospheric concentrations of both the natural and man-made gases have been rising over the last few centuries due to the industrial revolution.
-Human activities have released sufficient quantities of carbon dioxide and greenhouse gases to affect global climate.
+Atmospheric concentrations of both natural and man-made gases have been rising over the last few centuries due to the industrial revolution.
+Human activities have released sufficient quantities of carbon dioxide and greenhouse gases to affect the global climate.

-Emissions of these gases have risen because of increased use of fossil fuels (such as coal, oil and natural gas).
+Emissions of these gases have risen because of the increased use of fossil fuels (such as coal, oil and natural gas).

-The United Nations Framework Convention on Climate Change (UNFCCC) defines climate change as ‘a change of climate that is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and that is in addition to natural climate variability observed over comparable time periods’.
+The United Nations Framework Convention on Climate Change (UNFCCC) defines climate change as a change of climate that is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and that is in addition to natural climate variability observed over comparable time periods.

 In the last 130 years, the world has warmed by approximately 0.85oC.
 Each of the last 3 decades has been successively warmer than any preceding decade since 1850.

-There are significant impacts of climate change in the form of changing weather pattern, rising sea levels, melting of glaciers, forest fires, changing precipitation patterns and more extreme weather events, such as Kashmir floods (2014), Uttarakhand flash floods (2013), Tsunami (2004) are some vivid examples.
+There are significant impacts of climate change in the form of changing weather patterns, rising sea levels, melting of glaciers, forest fires, changing precipitation patterns and more extreme weather events, such as Kashmir floods (2014), Uttarakhand flash floods (2013), Tsunami (2004) are some vivid examples.
 Globally an estimated 12.6 million deaths are caused by avoidable environmental risk factors every year.